UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 * Perception of the cognitive workload of the human operator

 ### Instrumentation and Materials
+Since the full potential of autonomous systems can only be estimated today due to technologies that are not yet fully developed, we want to use a simulation environment in which these technologies are already available.
+Therefore we use virtual simulation instead of robotics for our experiments.
 The virtual simulation game ARMA3 is used as our framework to create a military scenario for generating Data to answer the quantitative research questions.

 ### Experimental Procedures Hypothesis 1:
 #### 1. Modeling of the Scenario